JAGeorge54/module_15/Codio/fetchAndPaginateData/README.md

 screenshot
 Note: We are using useEffect so that our API call only runs when the component mounts (first render), and not also when the component re-renders.
 Note: The didCancel boolean is for us to use in case of the component unmounts before the API call resolves (completes).
 We can prevent the state from being updated.

+2. Paginate Data
+React – Pagination
+Now it’s time to add pagination.
+The result should look like the following: pagination.PNG
+Your task in this step is to implement the Pagination component that renders a list of buttons representing the number of available pages.
+The Pagination component has the following destructured props (these are already set):
+items: This is an array containing all articles
+pageSize: This is the desired page size representing the number of articles per page
+onPageChange: This is the event that is triggered when a page is selected To implement the Pagination component, complete the following:
+If there is one item or less, the component should return null Calculate the number of pages based on the pageSize and items.length variables Create a variable named pages using the range function, the range function should use the data from the previous step.
+This should result in an array of numbers that represents the number of pages
+Use the pages array to create a new array called list. list should be an array of buttons.
+The button should have the following properties:
+The className should be page-item
+A key
+A onClick event
+The Pagination component should return the list of all buttons inside an unordered list (<ul></ul>).
+The unordered list should also be wrapped within a <nav> tag
+Note: Use the following to have access the <Button> component: const { Button } = ReactBootstrap;